sbdchd/tnetstring/README.md

 ## Why?

 While there exists a library for parsing TNetStrings in Rust, it doesn't compile on latest and isn't available through Cargo.
+It also lacks serde support.

 ## Prior Art